To Succeed In Industry 4.0, AI, And Internet Of Things, Forget (For Awhile) The Things

-Why do we talk about modeling data in the first place?
+Why do we talk about modeling industrial data in the first place?
 A good working definition of a “model” is “a representation of reality.”
 We model data because we want to see the reality we otherwise can’t know.
 Going back to our mythical company, our leadership team is just trying to find a way to represent what’s happening (and what will happen) in operations: fast, accurately, and inexpensively.
 That’s it – all the work they’re doing is basically an effort to answer this question: “tell us the best way to know what’s going on.”
 More precisely, from a data point of view, tell us the best way to model.

 And here around this seemingly clear concept of modeling is where very deep and very bad problems lurk for Industry 4.0.

-When modeling in most fields, usually we start with some sort of template.
+When modeling industrial data in most fields, usually we start with some sort of template.
 We design a framework of what we want to represent and we place data into the template.
 And if we’re ambitious, we get the templates right for a lot of models and then we go on to build very cool “graphs” that link templates.
 That’s the tried and true way.

 But obviously, when applied to Industry, something about this method breaks.
 The problem is subtle, and it’s not because our tools aren’t good or even that the data in plants is just horrible to work with, which it is.
 The problem lies in the very idea of templates.

 Templating is a top-down approach.
 We set up a representation of reality at the beginning of our work (at the “top” of the process), and put data into the framework.
-For example, we build a model (sometimes referred to as a Digital Twin) of a machine, or a workflow, or whatever else we want to model.
+For example, we build a model (sometimes referred to as a Digital Twin) of a machine, a workflow, or whatever else we want to model.
 And if successful, when we’ve built a lot of Digital Twins, the approach ends up creating a sort of Great Library of Alexandria: all the knowledge of our Industrial systems stored in a deep catalog of models.

-This approach works in finance, sales and marketing and certainly for massive websites like Amazon, Google and Netflix because in those worlds the data is clean, structured, and consistent, and the number of templates is ultimately not overwhelmingly large.
+This approach works in finance, sales, and marketing and certainly for massive websites like Amazon, Google and Netflix because in those worlds the data is clean, structured, and consistent, and the number of templates is ultimately not overwhelmingly large.